takumib/cpsc210-labs/labs/lab5/lab5.md

 existing tests so that it prints out both the contents of `fruit_list` and `car_list`.

-Iterate and use your `next()` method to access to the contents of the lists, formatting your output like so (*notice the absence of trailing comma's*):
+Iterate and use your `next()` method to access to the contents of the lists, formatting your output like so:

 ```c
 num_list: 25, 20, 15, 10, 5,